dhansel/IECDevice/README.md

 After doing so you will find the included [examples](examples) in File->Examples->IECDevice->...".

-For the Raspberry Pi Pico, this library has been tested within the Arduino IDE using the "Raspberry Pi RP2040 (4.1.1)" core by Earle Philhower.
-The core can be installed in the Arduino IDE via "Tools->Boards Manager".
+For the Raspberry Pi Pico, this library has been tested within the Arduino IDE using the "Raspberry Pi RP2040 (4.1.1)" core by Earle Philhower as well as the "Arduino MBED OS RP2040" core (version 4.1.5).
-Using the "Arduino MBED OS RP2040" core, the library does work but not very stable.
-It will randomly lock up or show "Device not present" errors.
-I am currently investigating the cause for this.
+Both cores can be installed in the Arduino IDE via "Tools->Boards Manager".

 ## Wiring